 Related: What is ATS integration?
 And why is it important?

 Learn how Workato can streamline your recruitment workflows

-Workato, the leader in integration-led automation, offers a low-code/no-code platform that can help your employees build the automations above—among countless others—in minutes.
+Workato, the leader in enterprise automation, offers a low-code/no-code platform that can help your employees build the automations above—among countless others—in minutes.